LiKTOi1029/Timed-Challenges/readme.md

 ### Dodging Game

-This is a simple game where objects are falling from the sky and you have to dodge them.
+This is a simple game where there are blue obstacles and red mobs coming and you have to dodge them.
 This will not use any sprites as currently I am just practicing for when I want to make a pseudo3d game engine on a timer, something similar to Road of The Dead 1 and 2.
-The challenge hasn't started yet\
+The challenge was completed in 1:56:09.33.
+I will not add any graphics to this prototype, it is what it is.\
 \
 Legend:\
 Left Arrow Key = Move Left\
 Right Arrow Key = Move Right\
 Up Arrow Key = Move Up\
-Down Arrow Key = Move Down
+Down Arrow Key = Move Down\
+G = Restart, only when dead